 CARA’s vision of youth leadership lies at the intersection of youth development and youth organizing.
 Youth Leaders develop the skills that are the target of good youth development programs: listening, critical thinking, planning, public speaking, meeting facilitation, working as a team, self-advocacy and perseverance.
 CARA’s youth leadership programming takes this work one step farther by coupling this training with the content knowledge needed to guide students through the post-secondary planning process.
 Youth Leaders are able not only to improve their own educational and social outcomes, but to make college access possible for a wider circle of students and to increase youth voice and authority within their schools.

 CARA works with schools and community-based organizations to integrate youth leadership into their college access programming.
 It does this by training high school students to support their peers through the college exploration, college application, and financial aid processes and by helping schools and community based organizations (CBOs) to develop the structures needed to support Youth Leaders.
 It also trains college students to support graduating seniors to matriculate into college.
 CARA’s Youth Leader trainings are done in partnership with Goddard Riverside’s Options Institute.

-- College InquiryTM: Direct coaching to schools and/or school-support organizations to further develop college access programming school-wide.
+- College Inquiry: Direct coaching to schools and community-based organizations to further develop college access programming.

-- Youth Leadership for College Access Programming: Training of Youth Leaders around issues of college access; coaching to schools/community-based organizations to integrate Youth Leaders into college access programming; and development of community across sites using youth leadership for college access.
+- Youth Leadership for College Access: Training of Youth Leaders around issues of college access; coaching to schools/community-based organizations to integrate Youth Leaders into college access programming; and development of community across sites using youth leadership for college access.